oqtane/oqtane.docs/src/pages/guides/database-management/database-schema.md

 ---

 For the `database-schema.md` file, you can simplify the documentation to make it concise and focused on essential details.
-Here’s an example of how you might document the **Language** model without the full class definition:
+Here's an example of how you might document the **Language** model without the full class definition:

 ---